Spotlight on NPO Talent: Lucy Hunter – Partnership Team

 What is your background in travel, and what you love about working in this industry?

-I started in the industry twenty years ago as a retail consultant, before moving on to a business development manager role.
-Most recently, I have been working between two retail travel agencies in consulting, support and marketing roles.
+I began my journey in the travel industry twenty years ago as a retail consultant, before moving into a business development manager role.
+More recently, I’ve been working across two retail travel agencies, supporting teams through consulting, support and marketing roles.

 What attracted you to the role of BPM, and what aspects of your previous roles will be most valuable?